klaviyo/klaviyo-swift-sdk/README.md

 #### Swift Package Manager(SPM)

-> :warning: **Since this feature is invite only currently please use the pre release version ([2.1.0-beta1](https://github.com/klaviyo/klaviyo-swift-sdk/releases/tag/2.1.0-beta1))) of the SDK and the extension**

 - Tap on the newly created notification service extension target
 - Under General > Frameworks and libraries add `KlaviyoSwiftExtension` using the + button at the bottom left.
 - Then in the `NotificationService.swift` file add the code for the two required delegates from [this](Examples/KlaviyoSwiftExamples/SPMExample/NotificationServiceExtension/NotificationService.swift) file.
 This sample covers calling into Klaviyo so that we can download and attach the media to the push notification.

 #### Cocoapods

-> :warning: **Since this feature is invite only currently please use the pre release version ([2.1.0-beta1](https://github.com/klaviyo/klaviyo-swift-sdk/releases/tag/2.1.0-beta1))) of the SDK and the extension**

 - In your `Podfile` add in `KlaviyoSwiftExtension` as a dependency to the newly added notification service extension target.